zekeriyyaa/Apache-Spark-Structured-Streaming-Via-Docker-Compose/README.md

         orientw float);

 # Check your setup is correct
-cqlsh> DESCRIBE ros

-#and
 cqlsh> DESCRIBE ros.odometry
 ```
 > :warning: **The content of topic has to be the same as Spark schema**: Be very careful here!

-### 4. Prepare Apache Spark structured streaming pipeline
+### 4. Prepare Apache Spark structured streaming
 You are able to write analysis results to either console or Cassandra.
 #### (First Way) Prepare Apache Spark Structured Streaming Pipeline Kafka to Cassandra
 We will write streaming script that read *odometry* topic from Kafka, analyze it and then write results to Cassandra.
-We will use [spark-demo/streamingKafka2Cassandra.py](https://github.com/zekeriyyaa/PySpark-Structured-Streaming-ROS-Kafka-ApacheSpark-Cassandra/blob/main/spark-demo/streamingKafka2Cassandra.py) to do it.
+We will use [streamingKafka2Cassandra.py](https://github.com/zekeriyyaa/Apache-Spark-Structured-Streaming-Via-Docker-Compose/blob/main/streamingKafka2Cassandra.py) to do it.

 First of all, we create a schema same as we already defined in Cassandra.
 > :warning: **The content of schema has to be the same as Casssandra table**: Be very careful here!